 Habit: Sophora tomentosa grows as a medium size shrub up to three meters in height with yellowish brown bark.
 The leaves are arranged alternately and are oddly, pinnately compound typically with 11- 19 leaflets.
 The leaflets are oval shaped with a rounded leaflet tip and are about five centimeters in length.
 The young stems and leaves are covered with a fine grayish pubescence.

-Distribution in Bahamas/Globally: Sophora tomentosa occurs on all islands within the Bahamian Archipelago, the southern United States, the Caribbean, Central and South America and various parts of the entire world along warm shorelines
+Distribution: Sophora tomentosa occurs on all islands within the Lucayan Archipelago, the southern United States, the Caribbean, Central and South America and various parts of the entire world along warm shorelines.

-Medicinal/Cultural/Economic usage: Sophora tomentosa does not have a known medicinal use in the Bahamas.
+Medicinal/Cultural/Economic usage: Sophora tomentosa is not known to be used medicinally in the Lucayan Archipelago.
 In other areas of the world the seeds have crushed, put into a liquid solution and applied as an insecticide.